barryclark/jekyll-now/_posts/2015-11-8-Testing-model-validations-with-RSpec-3+.md

 title: Testing model validations with RSpec 3+
 ---

 There are many ways of testing a Rails model validations.
 Let's explore a few of them.
-The RSpec version used for the following tests is 3.1.0.

 We will test a very simple `Books` model, that requires to have a title:

 ```ruby
 class Book < ActiveRecord::Base
   validates :title, presence: true
 end
 ```
+Before we start testing, plese consider that the RSpec version used for the following tests is 3.1.0.

-First you'll want to make sure that we can create the Book, so in our `book_spec.rb` we can test with:
+Ok, now let's begin the tests.
+First you'll want to make sure that we can create the a book, and we have no errors in our code, so in our `book_spec.rb` we can test with:

 ```ruby
 describe "book" do